-To identify the number of students anticipated to be generated by new residential development, a student yield factor of .5 has been utilized for the Pioneer Union Elementary School District.
-The yield factor is based on State wide student yield averages calculated by the Office of Public School Construction.
+To identify the number of students anticipated to be generated by new residential development, a student generation factor of .5 has been utilized for the Pioneer Union Elementary School District.
+The yield factor is based on Statewide student yield averages calculated by the Office of Public School Construction.